kora-projects/kora-docs/mkdocs/blog/en/http-request-throught-kora.md

 ---

-## Why Kora Does Not Expose the Event Loop to Controllers
+## Why Kora Does Not Expose the Event Loop to Controllers { #event-loop-controllers }

 A framework could expose low-level transport semantics directly: